geersenthil/DB-Practice/README.md

 # DS-Practice
-This repository is dedicated to personal practice
+This repository is dedicated to LeetCode practice